Vanilla-Development/screenshare-bypass/README.md

 # Note
 The general purpose cleaner should work for most cheats but I'm mainly including cheats that make extra folders or specific traces that a screenshare tool can catch.

+Also please for the love of god, just in general download ccleaner and run the drive wiper on C: Drive so you can delete volume shadow copies